The best of Europe's wine history

 The TORRES name has been affiliated with wine since 1870.
 Family pride and integrity have enabled TORRES to blend centuries-old traditions with the latest innovations to produce outstanding wines known the world over.

 Headed by Mr. Miguel A. Torres, TORRES has been a global force in wine with vineyards in Spain, Chile and California, and a presence in over 140 markets.

 In 2002, world authority wine magazine DECANTER named Mr. Miguel A. Torres “Decanter Man of the Year”.
-In 2006, the world authority wine magazine Wine Enthusiast awarded TORRES as “The Best European Winery”.
+In 2006, the world authority wine magazine Wine Enthusiast awarded TORRES as “The Well-known European Winery”.

-According to the annual report published by the British independent consultant Intangible Business, “The Power 100: The worldís most powerful spirits & wine brands 2009”, Torres is the strongest European wines brand.
+According to the annual report published by the British independent consultant Intangible Business, “The Power 100: The world's powerful spirits & wine brands 2009”, Torres is the strong European wines brand.

-In 2014, Torres took the first position in "World's Most Admired Wine Brand" ranking by Drinks International.
+In 2014, Torres took the first position in "World's Admired Wine Brand" ranking by Drinks International.

 The fascinating life of Jean Leon permeats the wine

 that carries his name, a wine with a unique character.

 Jean Leon owned "La Scala", the most luxurious and